jjclark1982/zodiac/README.md

 - add precommit hook to recompile docs so they can be browsable on github
 - switch from handlebars to dust

+- make a @view helper or >onLoad handler that can connect subviews to their superview asynchronously

+- switch from sass to stylus unless specifically requested otherwise

 ## Documentation